jrrohrer/yarn-stasher-rails/NOTES.md

     - displayed data returned from Project scope methods on users#index page
     - created scope method for finding the user with the most comments
     - displayed data returned from User scope method on users#index page
+    - created scope method for finding the most popular yarn brand
+    - displayed data returned from Yarn scope method on users#index page
+    - renamed the users#index route so that the url displays as '/home' rather than '/users'

 Next time: